-SUPPORT FOR MAYOR OR COUNCILMEMBER-SPONSORED MEETING (Per Section 2-60 of Governing Standards and Expectations) Requestor: Date of Event: Event Start Time: Event End Time: Name of Event: Number of Attendees expected d: Is your eve ent open to the public: \Box Yes \Box No ☐ Kille □ Com □ Kille en Community Center en Police Headquarters Community munity room of a Killeen Fire Static en Civic and Conference Center Bo en Arts and Activity Center / Room on Will you require any audio visu al equipment or technical support (please explain): Will you require additional set city staff for presentations or other present e move in and move out times: Per calendar year, the Mayor and each Councilmember may hold up to ported by city resources in the following The meeting space should be Technical support, to the external City Staff presentations, sche The meeting will not occur with Councilmember is a candidate above listed meeting space if space is reserved in advance, but no more that ent it is available at the chosen space, a duled in advance through the City Man thin the six months preceding an election e for re-election so that there can be no t of the Mayor or a Councilmember's re and not otherwise in use. ager. on in which the Mayor or a o allegation that tax-payer dollars are Councilmember Signature Date TO BE COMPLETED BY CITY MANAGER O DR DESIGNEE □ Approved □ Denied Signature Date City of Killeen - Governing Standards ar nd Expectations 37
+SUPPORT FOR MAYOR OR COUNCILMEMBER-SPONSORED MEETING

+(Per Section 2-60 of Governing Standards and Expectations)

+Requestor: Date of Event: Event Start Time: Event End Time: Name of Event: Reason for Event: Number of Attendees expected: Is your event open to the public: D Yes □ No Preferred City Facility: Killeen Community Center Lions Club Park Senior Center Killeen Police Headquarters Community Room Community room of a Killeen Fire Station.
+Will you require any audio visual equipment or technical support (please explain): Will you require attendance of city staff for presentations or other purpose (please explain)?: Once per calendar year, the Mayor and each Councilmember may hold one Mayor or Councilmember-spore meeting that is supported by city resources in the following manner: onsored The complimentary use of an above listed meeting space if space is available and not otherwise scheduled.
+The meeting space should be reserved in advance, but no more than two months in advance.
+Technical support, to the extent it is available at the chosen space, and not otherwise in use.
+City Staff presentations, scheduled in advance through the City Manager.
+The meeting will not occur within the six months preceding an election in which the Mayor or a Councilmember is a candidate for re-election so that there can be no allegation that tax-payer dollars are being illegally spent in support of the Mayor or a Councilmember's reelection effort.
+Councilmember Signature Date TO BE COMPLETED BY CITY MANAGER OR DESIGNEE □ Approved □ Denied Date City of Killeen - Governing Standards and Expectations 35